 Much of my work is historical in focus, seeking to question how past oceanic events can help us understand contemporary concerns.
 To date my research has explored this interest in relation to the case study of offshore radio piracy questioning how historical transgressions led to a change in the law of the sea.

-For the past 8 years I have been working on various projects concerned with the seemingly contradictory relationship between ‘carcerality’ and the ‘sea’ (with J. Turner) in a historic and more recent context.
+For the past 10 years I have been working on various projects concerned with the seemingly contradictory relationship between ‘carcerality’ and the ‘sea’ (with J. Turner) in a historic and more recent context.
 Carceral spaces are those defined as closed, controlled, confined.
 The sea is often characterised in opposition – as the most ‘free’ and ‘open’ of spaces (Langewiesche 2003).
 However, as geographers (historians and International Relations scholars) have demonstrated, the sea – a space often out of sight and mind, can offer a legal exception to the state and has thus frequently been used as a prison space to hold and contain, where state regulation can be circumnavigated for carceral purposes (Anderson 2000; Mountz and Loyd 2014; Peters and Turner 2015).
 It has also been used as a space across which to move and remove (and also return) ‘unwanted’ or ‘undesirable’ people from one territory to another via ‘transportation’ or prison ships.
-In our work, seeking to explore ‘Carceral Seas’, we have explored this spatial paradox – of the openness of the sea and the confinement of the ship, through researching the governance of ‘transgressive’ populations at sea through state-sponsored punitive regimes focusing on the convict ships that transported individuals to colonies in America and Australia.
-In particular, it sought to ask how regimes related to the mobilities of convicts created systems of carceral control.
-This project chimes with broader, current concerns over the management and governance of populations moving via boat.
-The project culminated in the book Carceral Mobilites: Interrogating Movement in Incarceration (Routledge, 2017)
+In our work, seeking to explore ‘Carceral Seas’, we have examined this spatial paradox.
+The project first resulted in the book Carceral Mobilites: Interrogating Movement in Incarceration (Routledge, 2017) and most recently the book Ocean Governance (Beyond) Borders (Palgrave, 2025).

 Elemental Governance: Air, Water, Fire, Earth